The Fast Break – Victoria

 Madden–Julian Oscillation (MJO)

-For November the MJO cloud band crossed Africa and is moving across the Indian Ocean currently mid-way.
-Positions 5 and 6 are the more critical to Victoria as a moisture source.
-The BoM ACCESS model predicts the MJO to get to positions 5 and 6 around mid-December with some strength.
+In the last 30 days the MJO cloud band moved from the western Pacific across to the western Indian Ocean.
+Positions 5 and 6 are the more critical to Victoria as a moisture source being north-west and north-east of Australia, respectively.
+The passage of the MJO also kicks off bursts of the northern monsoon.
+The BoM ACCESS model predicts the MJO to get to positions 5 and 6 around early February with some strength.

 Source: Bureau of Meterology.